 Without a cell, this light clocks in at $28 (sale price).
-Looks like it’s $31.99 right now on amazon (referral link).
-The amazon price with cell is $40.
+Looks like it’s $31.99 right now on Amazon (referral link).
+The Amazon price with the cell is $40.

 I’d consider this one a good beater light.
 Inexpensive, Andúril user interface, lighted switch.
 It’s a good light, especially for the price.

 |Price in USD at publication time:||$31.99 on Amazon (referral link)|